alexreisner/geocoder/README.md

 This can also dramatically improve query performance, especially when used in conjunction with indexes on the latitude/longitude columns.
 Note, however, that returned results do not include `distance` and `bearing` attributes.
 Note that `#near` performs both bounding box and radius queries for speed.

+You can also specify a minimum radius (if you're using ActiveRecord and not Sqlite) to constrain the lower bound (ie. think of a donut, or ring) by using the `:min_radius` option:

+    box = Geocoder::Calculations.bounding_box(center_point, distance, :min_radius => 10.5)

 Advanced Geocoding
 ------------------